 .htpasswd file, specify the file or director being protected, and then give the page a title.
 That title will appear within the login form that is automatically generated by the browser when it encounters this restriction.

-3. Printing a 404 Error for Missing Pages or Directories
+3. 404 Error for Missing Pages or Directories

 .htaccess file with a custom error page and message.
 This will let users know that they’ve reached an outdated file, and it will prompt them to stop going there in the future.
-For search engine robots, this page will tell them to stop indexing the missing page or directory and spend their efforts on parts of the site that still remain available for use.
+For search engine robots, this page will tell them to stop indexing the missing page or directory and spend their efforts on parts of the site that still remain available.

 To specify a customized 404 Error document to be seen by end users and search engine robots when they stumble across an outdated link, simply place the following line into the